 Arby’s company was founded in 1964.
 Many people assume that its name is composed of the first letters of the phrase “Roast Beef” (“Arby” can be considered the phonetically recorded sound of “RB”), but in reality, it is not.
 The possessive apostrophe “s” indicates that “RB” is an abbreviation for Raffel Brothers.

-Leroy and Forrest Raffel were born businessmen.
-At first, they were engaged in supplying restaurant equipment and then decided to open a fast-food chain, excluding popular hamburgers from the menu.
+Leroy and Forrest Raffel were born business people.
+At first, they supplied restaurant equipment and then decided to open a fast-food chain, excluding popular hamburgers from the menu.
 Arby’s served sandwiches, salads, sauces, and soft drinks.
 In the second half of the 1970s, the family business was bought by RC Cola, which in the early 1980s was acquired by DWG corporation.
-Inspire Brands Inc now own Arby’s trademark.
+Inspire Brands Inc. now owns the Arby’s trademark.

-The sandwich restaurant chain stands out from the competition with its iconic cowboy hat logo.
-It changed many times but almost always remained within the same concept.
+The sandwich restaurant chain stands out with its iconic cowboy hat logo.
+Although the logo changed many times, it remained almost always within the same concept.

 What is Arby’s?